PaddlePaddle/models/ltr/README.md

 [3] H. Li, “Learning to rank for information retrieval and natural language processing,” Synthesis Lectures on Human Language Technologies, 2011, Morgan & Claypool Publishers.

-[4] Burges C, Shaked T, Renshaw E, et al. Learning to rank using gradient descent[C]// International Conference.
-DBLP, 2005:89-96.
+[4] Burges, Chris, et al. "Learning to rank using gradient descent." *Proceedings of the 22nd international conference on Machine learning*.
+ACM, 2005.

-[5]Cao Z, Qin T, Liu T Y, et al. Learning to rank: from pairwise approach to listwise approach[C]// International Conference on Machine Learning.
-ACM, 2007:129-136.
+[5]Cao, Zhe, et al. "Learning to rank: from pairwise approach to listwise approach." *Proceedings of the 24th international conference on Machine learning*.
+ACM, 2007.

-[6]Schölkopf B, Platt J, Hofmann T. Learning to Rank with Nonsmooth Cost Functions[C]// Conference on Advances in Neural Information Processing Systems.
-MIT Press, 2006:193-200.
+[6]Burges, Christopher JC, Robert Ragno, and Quoc Viet Le.
+"Learning to rank with nonsmooth cost functions." *NIPS*.
+Vol. 6.
+2006.